Cheap broadband deals explained

 Frequently asked questions

-How do I find the cheapest broadband deal where I live?
+How do I find the cheapest broadband where I live?

-On this page, enter your postcode and we will show you all the deals available at your address.
-We do not store this data, so doing so is completely safe.
+It’s easy.
+Simply enter your postcode in the broadband checker at the top of the page, then sort by cheapest and we’ll show you all of the cheap deals available in your area.
+We don’t store your personal data, so doing so is completely safe.

 Is cheap broadband less reliable?